JonasRSV/Friday/mm/docs/models/ditto.md

 ![ditto](ditto/ditto.png)

 Ditto is a model using audio matching algorithms for QbE KWS.
-It is inspired by DTW.
+It is basically DTW.

 - [Evaluation](#evaluation)